πŸ’ΏInstallation

 1. Download and unzip a release

-We recommend downloading the latest version from a "Release" (either from or our ).
+We recommend downloading the latest version from a "Release" (either from Githubarrow-up-right or our downloads pagearrow-up-right).

 It is possible to clone from the main branch - there is a slightly higher chance of bugs (although we will endeavour to keep the main branch as stable as possible).